Pizza deliveryman shot by police gets $4.4M settlement

-PHILADELPHIA (AP) — A pizza deliveryman shot and injured when plainclothes police fired 14 times at his car has negotiated a $4.4 million settlement with the city of Philadelphia.
+PHILADELPHIA (AP) — A pizza deliveryman injured when plainclothes police searching for a gunman fired 14 times at his car has negotiated a $4.4 million settlement with the city of Philadelphia.

-Lawyers for Philippe Holland say after being shot in the head, neck and leg in April 2014, he has bullet fragments in his brain and suffers from a seizure disorder.
+A lawyer for Philippe Holland says the 23-year-old suffers from a seizure disorder and chronic pain after being shot in the head, face and leg in 2014.

-Then-Police Commissioner Charles Ramsey apologized at the time and visited the 20-year-old victim in the hospital.
-City lawyers announcing the settlement Friday called the events that night “unfortunate” and “regrettable.”
+Thomas Kline says the officers said they thought Holland was the gunman involved in a shooting blocks away.

-Holland’s lawsuit against the city says he thought he was being robbed when the officers approached him as they investigated a shooting blocks away.
-Holland was shot as he tried to flee.
+He says Holland thought they were about to rob him and put his car in reverse as he tried to flee.

 Most Read Stories